Donor Retention Strategies: Get Donors to Give Again

 One way to create a feedback loop is to send out a survey, perhaps a day or two after a campaign.
 Check out tools like SurveyMonkey, KwikSurveys, and Typeform (my personal favorite) to build short questionnaires asking for honest responses and opinions about your communications.
 Not only will people be impressed by your proactive outreach, but you can also learn how you can improve your stewardship strategies.

-When all is said and done, there is no one surefire solution to keeping retention rates high.
-These steps, however, provide an excellent place to start.
+Use this combination of donor retention strategies to deepen your connections and earn repeat actions from your community.
 Round up your team and continue to brainstorm ideas to buff up your organization’s donor retention strategies.
-You know your donors best, so tailor your communications accordingly and strengthen those relationships!
+You know your repeat donors best, so tailor your communications accordingly and strengthen those donor relationships.